ErSchneider/alpaca-market-stream/README.md

 alpaca-market-stream is a docker based streaming solution to calculate, aggregate and save the spread of a given stock in real time.
-The application revieces quotes from alpaca, the spread is calculated as the difference between ask and bid price and aggregated to seconds.
-For each second different metrics are calculated.
+The application revieces quotes from alpaca, the spread is calculated as the difference between ask and bid price and aggregated.
+For each timeframe different metrics are calculated.
 The microservice architecure looks as follows:

 ![microservices](examples/microservices.png "Architecture")